 On the other hand, women with complex, chronic health issues or complications during pregnancy may benefit more from an OB-GYN’s oversight.
 They are able to use a full menu of technologies, procedures and medications.

-“We are all connected and work in the same department,” says Dr. Coleman, “So even if the patient develops a condition and leaves our scope of care, we are still available to them to provide education and emotional support.”
+“We are all connected and work in the same department,” says Dr. Coleman, “So even if the client develops a condition and leaves our scope of care, we are still available to them to provide education and emotional support.”

 Finding a Midwife

-Treatment from a midwife will be covered by insurance, just like a traditional OB-GYN visit.
+Care from a midwife will be covered by insurance, just like a traditional OB-GYN visit.
 Patients interested in care from a midwife do not require a referral from their primary care physician and can receive their annual check-up from that provider.

 “Our goal is education, patient-centered care, autonomy and the right to decide what is in your own best interest—with the guidance of a highly-trained provider,” says Dr. Coleman.
 “But that team-based care is also really important to us.
 It’s great to have a well-established partner if complications arise.”